 May I use the Libraries?

 For participating UW employees, your Husky Card (faculty/staff identification card) may be used for library services.
-Participating Washington State employees may obtain ID cards for library services from the Public Safety and Security Office, LB2 005.
+Participating Washington State employees may obtain ID cards for library services in Husky Hall.

 Am I eligible for a UPASS?

-Washington State employees exempt students may purchase a UPASS sticker at the student rate from the Cashier's Office, UW1.
+Washington State employees exempt students may purchase a UPASS at the student rate from the Cashier's Office.